eagmon/eagmon.github.io/research.md

 permalink: /research/
 ---

-My research is focused on developing comprehensive, multi-scale models of cells – from their molecular underpinnings, to their integrated functions, to the organismic level with many heterogeneous cells interacting in a shared environment.
+The Agmon Lab is focused on developing comprehensive, multi-scale models of cells – from their molecular underpinnings, to their integrated functions, to the organismic level with many heterogeneous cells interacting in a shared environment.
 The last two decades of biological research have generated abundant experimental data on the molecular composition, spatial organization, and dynamics of thousands of cell types; however, we need new tools that can transform this data